Cancer Prevention and Control Program

 Program members are known for their research on cancer communication and decision making, especially the use of emerging technologies and new media to reach broad populations as well as specific subgroups.
-In the past core grant cycle, program members have played a key role in establishing a university-wide certificate program in Health Communications and are in the process of developing a master’s degree program in this area.
 They are participating as PIs and co-investigators in two different Centers of Excellence in Cancer Communication Research, as well as participating on expert panels and NCI working groups focused on cancer communication.
 Members’ research has focused on issues such as the efficacy of web-based decision aids and e-interventions such as e-counseling and tailored web-delivered programs for promoting cancer screening, weight loss and maintenance, and treatment decisions.
 As a major Program area of strength, we have continued to expand research on tailored and interactive health communications using traditional and new technologies such as mobile phones, podcasting, and texting.
 Research includes both efficacy and mediator/moderator studies of cancer communication and media effects among various populations, including cancer survivors; understanding risk communications, and the role of the internet and mass communications in cancer-related policy and advocacy, such as for tobacco control.
 In addition, Program members have also been involved in emerging areas relevant to health care reform, such as personal health records (PHR) and cost effectiveness.

 Cancer Survivorship Research